Legalising assisted dying: Please urge your MP to consider the implications for seriously ill children and young people

 Take action: Write to your MP

-As MPs prepare to debate Kim Leadbeater’s Bill on assisted dying, now is the time to make your voice heard.
+As the bill progresses to this crucial stage, now is the time to make your voice heard.
 Please write to your MP, asking them to carefully consider the implications for seriously ill children and young people.
 They need to ensure that any legislation introduced includes appropriate safeguards, protects the best interests of children, and guarantees access to palliative care across the UK.

 Together, we can ensure that any laws passed take full account of the needs of the most vulnerable children and young people in our society.